Walter Jordan: High school years

 Jordan led Northrop High School, in (Fort Wayne, Indiana), to the single-class 1974 Indiana state basketball championship, coached by Robert Dille.

-He was named to "Top 50″ All-time Northeast Indiana's Athletes of the Century and was inducted into Afro-American Hall of Fame, Ft.
-Wayne.
+He was named to "Top 50″ All-time Northeast Indiana's Athletes of the Century and was inducted into Afro-American Hall of Fame in Fort Wayne.
 He was also named by the Indiana Basketball Hall of Fame as a member of the 1999 Silver Anniversary Team, and inducted into the Hall in 2003.

 College career

 Jordan was a major star at Purdue University from 1975 through 1978.
-He was two-time team MVP, three-time All-Big Ten and two time 1st Team All-Big Ten.
+He was a two-time team MVP, three-time All-Big Ten and two time 1st Team All-Big Ten.
 He led the team in scoring three years, led the team in rebounding two years, and ended with a career average of 17 points a game, ranking him 6th (1,813 ppg) on Purdue's career scoring history.
-He is also Purdue's 3rd all-time rebounder (882 rbs).
+He is also Purdue's 3rd all-time rebounder, with 882 rebounds.

-He was a member of the 1977 gold medal winning World University Games team which also featured Larry Bird, Sidney Moncrief, Darrell Griffith, Dave Corzine, Calvin Natt and Freeman Williams.
+He was a member of the 1977 gold medal-winning World University Games team which also featured Larry Bird, Sidney Moncrief, Darrell Griffith, Dave Corzine, Calvin Natt and Freeman Williams.

 Professional career

-In addition to his NBA season, Jordan played in the Spanish League for two seasons; the CBA for four seasons; and the WBA for one season.
+In addition to his NBA season, Jordan played in the Spanish League for two seasons; the CBA for five seasons; and the WBA for one season.
 He was named 1st Team, All-WBA for the 1978–79 season.